Medically reviewed on March 27, 2018

 If you need surgery, tell the surgeon ahead of time that you are using infliximab.

-If you have ever had hepatitis B, infliximab can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using infliximab can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 What happens if I miss a dose?